Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 * Standard "Post": the name should be the same that is used in the form of the original plugin, for example `geolocation[latitude]` for the latitude of an item in array notation with the plugin [Geolocation].
-* If this is not possible, the hook `archive_folder_ingest_data` should be set and managed in a plugin.
+* If this is not possible, the hook `oai_pmh_static_repository_ingest_data` should be set and managed in a plugin.
 This hook is called after the harvest of each record.

 Furthermore, this hook can be used to ingest data that are contained inside original files, in particular for audio, photo and video files.